Condition Care Guide

 What is the conventional treatment of gout?

 There is no known cure for gout, but it can be alleviated through a variety of conventional therapies and gout treatments.
 Physicians often prescribe non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen to keep inflammation and pain under control.
 Corticosteriods can have a similar affect; these are administered via pills or injections.
 There are also medicines that can lower levels of uric acid, the best known is probably allopurinol (Zyloprim).
 All of these measures should be used only as a last resort, as all carry the risk of significant side effects.

 What therapies does Dr. Weil recommend for gout?

 Like so many diseases, gout is likely an artifact of inflammation and habits of lifestyle, which means following an anti-inflammatory diet and making changes in lifestyle should be the first line of defense.
-The following should be emphasized in gout treatment:
+The following gout diet tips should be emphasized in gout treatment:

 - Avoid meats that are particularly rich sources of uric acid such as organ meats, sardines and anchovies.
 Physicians used to advise cutting back on purine-rich plant foods such as lentils, peas, beans, mushrooms, cauliflower and spinach; however, recent research has shown no correlation between eating such foods and incidence of gout attacks.